Investment Philosophy

 The distribution phase is a different problem than accumulation.

 Strategies designed to build wealth are not automatically suited to sustain it.
-Sequence of returns risk, withdrawal order, tax exposure in retirement, and income sustainability across 30 or more years require a different framework than the one that got you here.
+Sequence of returns risk, withdrawal sequencing, tax exposure in retirement, and income sustainability across 30 or more years require a different asset allocation framework than the one that got you here.
+The shift from accumulation to distribution logic is a structural change, not a gradual adjustment.

 04